Modular functoriality in the Local Langlands Correspondence: Parity sheaf theory on -adic affine Grassmannians

-\begin{proof} Since $\DSY{G}{\Lambda}$ is Krull-Schmidt by Lemma \ref{lem: KRS}, the indecomposability of $\cF$ implies that $\End(\cF)$ is local.
+\begin{proof} By the assumption on $S$, Lemma \ref{lem: KRS} applies to show that $\DSY{G}{\Lambda}$ is Krull-Schmidt.
+Hence the indecomposability of $\cF$ implies that $\End(\cF)$ is local.
 As a quotient of a local ring is local, Lemma \ref{lem: end surjective} implies that $\Hom(j^* \cF, j^* \cF)$ is also local, so $j^* \cF$ is either zero or indecomposable. \end{proof}